ninjaix/IXP-Manager-PeeringDB-updater/README.md

 We make an attempt to cleanup the IRR value from PEERING DB
 - Set everything to upper case
 - Make sure it starts with AS (ARIN only allows use to use AS-Sets and AUTNUM - no RS is allowed)
-- If it looks like there are two values the first is assumed to be IPv4 then the second is IPv6
+- If it looks like there are two values the first is assumed to be IPv4 AS-Set then the second is IPv6 Set (an Example of where this is wrong is Flexential)
 - Remove anything before a :: and a mainstream IRR Provider Name
 #### We then push the updates out
 ##### Join the cust table based on the ASN